 The doctor told her that she could not physically carry another baby full term.
 Her miscarriage had been emotionally and physically taxing, but without the doctor’s prohibition, she would have tried again.
 She told me how much she loved her children and how much she ached for the one she’d lost.
-She wanted more, but was wary of adoption.
+She wanted more, but was wary of foster to adoption.
 She asked me, “Is it the same?”

 It was brave of her to ask.
 I imagine she is not the only one with the question.
 As a mother to a blend of biological and adopted children, I can answer from my own experience: No. It isn’t the same.